NASSWIEL/Image-Generation-and-Classification/README.md

 ### Project Overview
- This repository contains the work from a collaborative final semester project for a bachelor's degree, completed by a team of four students.
+ This repository contains the work from a collaborative final semester project for a bachelor's degree, completed by a team of four students including me.
 The primary objective of the project was to explore deep learning techniques for image classification and generation, with a focus on supervised learning using Convolutional Neural Networks (CNNs) and advanced generative models.

  ### Objectives and Achievements
 * **Image Classification**: We implemented CNNs to classify images (e.g., distinguishing tigers from non-tigers).
 To address the challenge of a limited dataset, we utilized image data augmentation techniques to enhance our training set.
 Furthermore, we incorporated transfer learning, adapting models like ResNet to improve classification accuracy.